jadabrunson/ECE4180/README.md

 # Career Goals

 My primary career goal is to work at the intersection of software systems, embedded platforms, and cloud infrastructure—building tools and technologies that are scalable, reliable, and grounded in real-world application.
+I will be graduating in December of 2025 and hope to enter into full time opportunities.

 # Technical Projects